Chat with us, powered by LiveChat

 Completing a Task

 Accomplishing a task or goal also triggers dopamine release in our brains.
 The sense of accomplishment and satisfaction we get from completing something activates the reward center, increasing dopamine levels.
-This is often called the “dopamine loop” – where we experience pleasure from completing tasks, which motivates us to do more.
+This is called the “dopamine loop” – where we experience pleasure from completing tasks, which motivates us to do more.

 Spending Time with Loved Ones